“Make happy noises, little toy.”

 “Fine, go catch her if it makes you happy.”
 Chase.

 Celia: “No balls,” she calls up.
 And bolts.

 GM: Her foot catches on a stair.
 She trips and sprawls into waiting arms.

-Her ‘rescuer’ is tall even without heels, dark-skinned, and long-haired, with a slender but curvaceous build.
-The woman’s eyes glitter with amusement as she holds Celia close, then leans in to sniff the college girl’s hair like she’s inhaling a bouquet.
+Her ‘rescuer’ is tall even without heels.
+She’s dark-skinned and long-haired, with a slender but curvaceous build.
+The woman’s eyes glitter with amusement as she holds Celia close.
+She leans in to sniff the college girl’s hair like she’s inhaling a bouquet.

 “Mmm, don’t you smell… exciting.
 What’s your perfume, little girl?”

 She runs a long-nailed hand along Celia’s cheek.